 In short: Sativa-dominant CBD flower might be the right pick if you want increased energy levels.

 Learn more: Just as with THC-rich strains, sativa-dominant CBD flower usually has a fruity aroma.
 This type of CBD flower gives you an energy rush without making you paranoid or anxious.

 Organic CBD Flower

-In short: CBD flower grown with organic methods is safer and higher quality.
+In short: CBD flower grown with organic methods is safer and of higher quality.

 Learn more: Hemp is a bioaccumulator, which means that it accumulates toxins in the soil.
 Pesticides, fertilizers, and other common agricultural contaminants are unfortunately common in hemp products, but companies that place a focus on organic, sustainable practices produce safer CBD.

 Most Potent CBD Flower

 In short: Some CBD flower strains offer as much as 25% CBD.